cijiugechu/zpm/README.md

 ## Differences in architecture

-### Many things are global to the process

-The Berry codebase used `Configuration` and `Project` to store most information about the process and the project.
-It made it theoretically possible to instantiate multiple projects in the same process, but in practice this was rarely used.

-In zpm I tried a different approach where everything is global to the process and lazily computed.
-For instance, the `project::root()` function will return the path to the project root based on the current working directory and cache it for the remainder of the process.
-Similarly, `project::lockfile()` will parse the lockfile relative to `project::root()` and cache the result.
+### Redesigned steps

+The Berry codebase uses a fairly sequential architecture: resolution, then fetching, then linking.
+The zpm codebase, on the other hand, interlaces the resolution and the fetching.
+There are a few reasons for this:

+- Various non-semver protocols require fetching to be able to resolve the dependencies (git dependencies, `file:` dependencies), so in practice even with separate steps we need a way to call one step from the other.

+- Rust doesn't have great and efficient primitives to handle mutating a single store from multiple places (in practice we'd have to use `Arc<Mutex<Store>>` or something similar, but that kills some of the benefits of running the fetch in parallel).

+- One of the goals of the project is to make commands as fast as we can.
+By interlacing the resolution and the fetching, we can start fetching the first package as soon as we know we need it, rather than waiting for the resolution to be done.

+### Serialization protocol

+Many types are using the `yarn_serialization_protocol` macro.
+String serialization required a lot of boilerplate to support Serde, TryFrom, and FromStr, and I wanted to have a single place where all those details were handled (with the idea that this would also allow us to standardize things like color management).

 ### JSON lockfile